jjenkov/polymorph/README.md

 (https://github.com/jjenkov/pde-pdl-specification/tree/main)

-## Polymorph Human Interface (PHI)
+## Polymorph Player
-Polymorph Human Interface (PHI) is an application designed to run on desktop computers.
+Polymorph Player is an application designed to run on desktop computers.
-PHI is intended to be the human interface to the Polymorph platform.
+Polymorph Player is intended to be the human interface to the Polymorph platform.

-PHI will come with a lot of functionality built in that is useful to individual users.
+Polymorph Player will come with a lot of functionality built in that is useful to individual users.
 Exactly what that functionality will be - is not fully decided - and it will probably expand over time too.